microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/commsnotifications.md

 ---
-title: "notifications resource type"
+title: "communications notifications resource type"
-description: "The following is a JSON representation of the resource."
+description: "List of communications notifications."
+author: "VinodRavichandran"
 ---

-# notifications resource type
+# communications notifications resource type

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.